Release Notes

 MongoDB

-KeySafe 5 agent compatibility
+KeySafe 5 Agent compatibility

 Supported hardware

-This release targets deployments with any combination of the following nShield HSMs:
+The KeySafe 5 Agent supports deployments with any combination of the following nShield HSMs:

 • nShield 5s (Base, Mid, High)